We come from the land of the ice and snow…

 Listen To Led Zeppelin’s “Communication Breakdown” on Cottage Country Vol. 8!

 Conclusions – Led Zeppelin-esque Beers Shoot-out

-Four beers that were arbitrarily lumped together because of some loose connection to a rock and roll band seems stupid but in taste they were actually on the relative same level, I.P.A.’s ranging from creamy to skunky to fruity, all with that ‘Misty Mountain (sour) Hop‘ singing a citrusy “Lemon Song“.
+Four beers that were arbitrarily lumped together because of some loose connection to a rock and roll band seems stupid but they were actually on the relative same level of taste, I.P.A.’s ranging from creamy to skunky to fruity, all with that ‘Misty Mountain (sour) Hop‘ singing a citrusy “Lemon Song“.
 But it was Mill.
 St’s Hopped and Confused that received a “whole lotta love” amongst our tasters with the most favourable review.
-All were worth trying yourself but we could all agree that most were only good for a beer or two.
+All were worth trying yourself but we could all agreed that most were only good for a beer or two.